-Hummus is a side dish, originated in the Middle East.
-Hummus is popular and usually served with grilled meat.
-A vegan dish that will make you realize how a simple legume like chickpeas converts into a mouth-watering delight.
+Hummus is a side dish an appetizer served with grilled meat or vegetables but is mostly enjoyed with freshly made pita bread.
+A vegan dish that will make you realize how a simple legume like chickpeas can convert into a mouth-watering delight.

-In a previous post, I have shared a recipe for Hummus with Tahini, the texture was silky smooth, and it was a little nutty because of the Tahini (Sesame paste).
+In another post, I have shared a recipe for Hummus with Tahini, the texture was silky smooth, and it was a little nutty because of the Tahini (Sesame paste).

-I’ve realized though that there are some who are allergic to sesame or may not be able to find it where they live.
+I’ve realized though that some are allergic to sesame or may not be able to find it where they live.
 This Hummus without tahini recipe is made to satisfy everyone because you won’t even miss the tahini.

-You can use hummus as a spread to your Shawarma with slices of fresh onion and tomatoes; your sandwich will taste amazing for sure.
+You can use hummus as a spread in your Shawarma, with slices of fresh onion and tomatoes; your sandwich will taste amazing for sure.

-if you want to go 100% Arabic style, then have hummus with fresh Arabic Pita Bread.
+If you want to go 100% Arabic style, then have hummus with fresh Arabic Pita Bread.
 I have two recipes for pita bread on my blog.
-One is Egyptian, the other is softer in texture and is made using milk.
+One is Egyptian; the other is softer in texture and is made with milk.

-- 1 ½ cup canned garbanzo make sure it’s not flavored
+- 1 ½ cup canned chickpeas make sure it’s not flavored

 - ¼ cup olive oil